-This approach does not require additional funding or new legislation and can operate under current budget scenarios.
-The model draws on existing appropriations and authorities and is designed to be negotiated and begin implementation within 6-12 months.
-We designed this approach to Energy Security Compacts to be adapted as we learn more through the first pilot investments.
+The model is designed to be negotiated and begin implementation within 6-12 months.
+This approach to Energy Security Compacts can be adapted as we learn more through the first pilot investments.

 Building on political momentum, we propose next steps for the White House, US federal agencies focused on international energy investments, Congress, and outside advocates.